janpipek/g4.vzdusne.cz/2016/02/05/composite_actions.md

 different sub-actions return a customized `G4Run` object (which of them would be the correct one?).
 If just one sub-action does that, we happily return it.
 Otherwise we return (as is the default) `nullptr`.
-Personally, I don't recommend to implement `GenerateRun` in sub-actions (you'd better do that in your custom CompositeRunAction).
+Personally, I don't recommend to implement `GenerateRun` in sub-actions (you would be better to do that in your custom CompositeRunAction).

 * The run action has an `IsMaster` method.
 It is useful in multi-threaded regime